 Once the item is clean, rinse the item in cold water to remove the cleaner and let it dry.
 Now you can put the item back into use, or repaint it as you wish.
 Wear gloves when you handle the item, as Purple Power is really hard on your skin.

-There are other chemicals such as brake fluid that will work, but Purple Power has the advantage of being biodegradable and non-flammable, so you can safely pour it down your drain when you’re done with it.
+There are other chemicals such as brake fluid that will work, but purple cleaner has the advantage of being biodegradable and non-flammable, so you can safely pour it down your drain when you’re done with it.
 It’s also cheaper than brake fluid.
 And in rare cases, I have heard of brake fluid melting the plastic.
-I have never heard of Purple Power doing that.
-Overall, Purple Power is clearly a better choice.
+I have never heard of purple cleaner doing that.
+Overall, purple cleaner is clearly a better choice.

 Remove paint when the item is too big to soak